 The core of the product is made from shredded and compressed composite packaging, giving the user a sustainable and superior performing product.
-Finished with recycled facing paper, Paperfaced internal lining is an alternative to plasterboard products.
+Exposed (internal linings & ceiling tiles) is prefinished product that is available in several colours, the bottom surface is recycled paper. saveBOARD products are an alternative to plywood, OSB or plasterboard.